benmarwick/ctv-archaeology/README.md

 -   The [rticles](https://github.com/rstudio/rticles) package includes templates for converting markdown documents into PDF files formatted ready for submission for publication, such as in the PLOS journals, the Frontiers In journals, and Elsevier journals.
 Similarly, the [papaja](https://github.com/crsh/papaja) packge contains a template for converting a markdown file into an APA-formatted PDF.
 These packages depend on [pandoc](http://johnmacfarlane.net/pandoc/), a universal document format converter (not an R package).
 In this context it is used to convert rmarkdown or LaTeX to PDF, MS Word or HTML files.
 It is included with RStudio but can also be used stand-alone from the command line.
 -   For making nice tables in documents: [kableExtra](https://cran.r-project.org/web/packages/kableExtra), [gt](https://cran.r-project.org/web/packages/gt), [flextable](https://cran.r-project.org/web/packages/flextable)
 -   The [quarto](http://cran.rstudio.com/web/packages/quarto) package implements markdown document formatting language for scientific and technical publishing.
 Quarto documents are authored using markdown with R code blocks and inline code.
 It has all the usual scholarly accessories: citations, figures, tables, captions and cross-referencing.
--   [RStudio](http://www.rstudio.com/) is an integrated development environment that simplfies developing R code with numerous built-in conveniences, including vim keyboard shortcuts.
+-   [RStudio](http://www.rstudio.com/) is an integrated development environment that simplfies developing R code with numerous built-in conveniences, including vim board shortcuts.
 There are also packages that make scholarly writing in RStudio easy: [wordcountaddin](https://github.com/benmarwick/wordcountaddin)

 ## Developing R code and packages